 6.3.4.1.
 A heart rate below 60 bpm is termed bradycardia while a heart rate above 100 bpm is termed tachycardia (Martini, 2000).
-While many things may contribute to bradycardia (e.g., athleticism) or tachycardia (e.g., increased body temperature), examiners are most interested in these conditions when they are associated with emotional excitement and behavioral states (Larsen et al, 1986).
+While many things may contribute to bradycardia (i.e., athleticism) or tachycardia (i.e., increased body temperature), examiners are most interested in these conditions when they are associated with emotional excitement and behavioral states (Larsen et al, 1986).